-By filing an H-2A petition, you agree to notify DHS within 2 work days if an H-2A worker:
+By filing an H-2B petition, you agree to notify the Department of Homeland Security (DHS) within 2 workdays if an H-2B worker:

-- 1. Fails to report to work within 5 workdays after the employment start date stated on the petition or within five workdays after the start date as established by the H-2A employer, whichever is later; - 2.
+- 1. Fails to report to work within 5 workdays after the employment start date stated on the petition; - 2.
 Completes the labor or services more than 30 days earlier than the employment end date stated on the petition; - 3.
 Absconds from the worksite by not reporting for work for a period of 5 consecutive workdays without the consent of the employer; or - 4.
 Is terminated prior to the completion of the services or labor.